 Case study: Interview with Supervisory Wildlife Biologist Joseph Brandt, from the Fish and Wildlife Service (USFWS) California Condor Recovery Program.

 How did you first get the idea to install monitoring cams for your project?

 From 2001 through 2005, the US Fish and Wildlife Service (USFWS) observed low reproductive success in condors nesting in California.
-Many of the condor nests were failing because parents were collecting small, coin-sized pieces of trash such as pieces of plastic, bottle caps, glass, and metal washers and bolts (collectively referred to as microtrash) and feeding these items to their chicks.
-Over time, this would lead to an impaction in the digestive track, causing the chicks to slowly starve, suffer from stunted growth, and eventually die.
+Many of the condor nests were failing because parents were collecting small, coin-sized pieces of trash such as pieces of plastic, bottle caps, glass, and metal washers and bolts (collectively referred to as micro trash) and feeding these items to their chicks.
+Over time, this would lead to impaction in the digestive tract, causing the chicks to slowly starve, suffer from stunted growth, and eventually die.

 After testing the system at a feeding site at Bitter Creek National Wildlife Refuge (NWR) in 2011, we installed the first nest camera in 2012 at the South Potrero nest.
-For the first time, biologists were able to closely watch and record condor nesting behavior in the wild.
+For the first time, biologists were able to closely watch and record condor nesting behaviour in the wild.
 Since that time, we have used cameras to monitor 11 of 35 condor nests.
-Six of the nests monitored with cameras have successfully fledged chicks (16 chicks in total fledged during that time).
+Six of the nests monitored with cameras have successfully fledged chicks (16 chicks in total-fledged during that time).